scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then had soylent for dinner, though I also had some snacks that I bought as well.

+### Day 120

+Had lunch provided for today, and then noticed that my soylent batch had gone a bit off so I threw it out and didn't end up having it for dinner since I like to make my batches in the morning so they last longer.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/